gibbonsja/Meanderings/nial/concise.md

 ## Primary Expressions (*pexp*)

     var                                  value of a variable
     named-expr                           evaluation of a named expression
     (exp)                                parenthesised expression
     int, real, bool, char
     [exp,...]                            vector
+    !x                                   cast

-When parsing a string of tokens a sequence of primary expressions separated by spaces is called a strand e.g.
+When the Nial parser is looking for an expression and encounters a primary expression it will attempt to form the longest possible strand, a sequence of primary expressions separated by spaces.

+For example

     1 2 (3*4) pi (if this_works then 'Hooray' else 'Crap' end)

 and is identical to the vector

-    [1,2,3*4,pi, *Hooray or Crap*]
+    [1,2,3*4,pi, *Hooray" or "Crap*]

-When the Nial parser is looking for an expression and encounters a primary expression it will attempt to form the longest strand possible.

-## Operation Application (*op-exp)
+## Operation Application (*op-exp*)

     opn x                                operator application
     x := y                               assignment, same as: x gets y x opn y                              by convention this is opn[x,y] opn strand                           strand is the single arg [opn1,opn2,...]                      an alas x [opn1 x, opn2 x, ...]

+an atlas is by itself is an operation and so can be nested in another atlas.
+The behaviour of a nested atlas can be easily understood by viewing it as a tree of operations.

+For example

+    f[g,h,k[m,n]] x

+can be viewed as the tree of operators

+           f
+         / | \
+        g  h  k
+             / \
+            m   n

+and when applied, leaf nodes operate directly on the argument x and interior nodes operate on the array of results of their children.

 ## Control Expressions

     if exp then esp-seq elseif exp then exp-seq else exp-seq end for var with exp do exp-seq end while exp do exp-seq end
     repeat exp-seq until exp end
     case exp from const: exp-seq end ... else exp-seq end

 **Block Expressions**

 Block expressions create a local context and allow for *local* and *nonlocal* variable declarations.

     { local x y; nonlocal u v; exp-seq }
     begin local x..; nonlocal u..; exp-seq end

 ## Operators and Transformers